stephen-thornton/stephen-thornton.github.io/_miscellaneous/Prosperity.md

 Suppose we start a large number of teams $N$ with random selections of boxes (some teams choose one box, others choose two or three).
 Next, we pick a team at random.
 Holding all of the other teams' choices of boxes fixed, we allow the selected team to choose its strategy so that they have the largest possible return.
 We rinse and repeat this procedure, randomly selecting teams and allowing them to adjust their strategy to be optimal.

 Now let's look at that simulation in a different way.
 The number of teams is essentially irrelevant; we are after the probability distribution on the set of all possible strategies.
 When we select a team at random, that team is using strategy $i$ with probability $f_i$, the total fraction of teams using strategy $i$.
 The optimal strategy for that team depends only on the $\left\lbrace f_i\right\rbrace$ of every other team.
-If this team switches to strategy $j$, then the fraction of teams using eacch strategy changes like
+If this team switches to strategy $j$, then the fraction of teams using each strategy changes like

 $$f_i\rightarrow f_i-\frac{1}{N},   f_j\rightarrow f_j+\frac{1}{N}$$